Tips to Put Your Strategy Into Action

 So You’ve Got a Strategy, Now What?

-When we asked readers what would make their current strategic plan more useful, roughly one-third expressed the need to do better at keeping the strategy alive.
+When we asked readers what would make their current strategic plan more useful, roughly one-third expressed the need to do better at keeping the strategy alive on an ongoing basis.
+In this post, two organizations share how they are keeping their strategies front-and-center in their daily work.
 What we heard was a deep desire for both the internal discipline and external supports and tools to keep their strategic plan top-of-mind and at the forefront of decision making, to track and monitor success, and to use the plan to ensure accountability for results.